-So last week I reviewed Caan Berrys pre race trading guide and gave it a recommendation.
+Last week I reviewed Caan Berrys pre race trading guide and gave it a recommendation.

-Last week the football schedule was pretty lacklustre and I decided to delve into the horse markets.
+In the past week the football schedule was pretty lacklustre and I decided to delve into the horse markets.

 Now I have tried to trade these markets two or three times before but it had always followed a similar pattern.